100 Photos That Kids Born After 2000 Will Never Understand

 Practicing Your Design Skills with Your Fashion Plates Set (1970s)

 If you fancied yourself a fashion designer in the 1970s, odds are you begged your parents for a set of Fashion Plates for your birthday.
 Once you got them, your after-school hours were spent tracing their designs, imagining yourself becoming the next Gloria Vanderbilt with every pencil stroke.

 Scandalizing Your Parents By Wearing a Mini Skirt (1960s)

-Though who invented the mini skirt is a matter of debate, these shorter hemlines became all the rage among young women on London’s trendy Oxford Street, and it wasn’t long before they made their way across the pond.
-Soon, they became not just a fashion staple, but a symbol of the women’s liberation movement—and by the end of the era, an even shorter version called the “micro-skirt” emerged.
+In the 1960s, shorter hemlines became all the rage among young women on London's trendy Oxford Street, and it wasn't long before they made their way across the pond.
+Soon, miniskirts became not just a fashion staple, but a symbol of the women's liberation movement—and by the end of the decade, an even shorter version called the "micro-skirt" emerged.

 Wanting to Look Exactly Like Twiggy (1960s)

-With her short, slicked down hair, androgynous figure, big eyes, and long eyelashes, Twiggy was the definitive “It” Girl of the 1960s.
-Women spent hours in front of the mirror trying applying three layers of fake eyelashes and coating them in mascara to get her signature look.
-Despite her petite frame, Twiggy’s waist-to-hip ratio was 0.7, the same as Marilyn Monroe’s.
-For more on why this is considered the optimal ratio, This Is What Your Hip-to-Waist Ratio Says About Your Health.
+With her short hair, androgynous look, big eyes, and long eyelashes, Twiggy was the definitive "It" Girl of the 1960s.
+Women spent hours in front of the mirror applying layers of fake eyelashes and coating them in mascara to get her signature look.

 Secretly Thinking Hippie Style Was Cool (1960s)